This is a list of high-quality audio-only podcasts

 - Darknet Diaries

 - Darknet Diaries presents stories of recent cybercrimes and interviews with cybercriminals, hackers, and penetration testers.
 Despite the title, the stories are not about the Darknet per se, but about criminal hacking and world of those that compromise security.
 The topics are diverse, the storytelling is compelling, and interviewed guests are unique.
 This will give you more than just an entertaining look at cybercrime, it allows us a window into the minds of the people behind many well known security incidents.
+This is not fact-checked journalism: these are excellent stories.
 You will hear first hand accounts from criminals and here them state their motivations, tell their life stories, and explain their actions.

 News / Threat Intelligence